Benned-H/SLAM-ROS/README.md

 ## Demos

+*Simulator* - Run `roslaunch simulator simulator-demo.launch` to see the simulator handle the constant motion command ($0.5$m/s, $\pi/4.0$ rad/s).
+The robot should drive in a circle.

-Planner - Run `roslaunch planner planner_demo.launch` to see the planner operate on a continuous stream of queries from (0,0) to points on a 3m-radius circle.
+*Planner* - Run `roslaunch planner planner_demo.launch` to see the planner operate on a continuous stream of queries from (0,0) to points on a 3m-radius circle.

 ## Known TO-DO: